 Grass has to be the best option as it provides a nice balance of a soft surface that is easy on your bones and joints and one that also provides you with more of a workout since you don’t bounce right back up like you do when running on harder surfaces.
 But, once again, you do have to be careful as grass-covered surfaces can be uneven at times.

-If you are stuck indoors looking to engage in what is naturally an outdoors sport, then it's time to head over to a treadmill.
+If you are stuck indoors looking to engage in what is naturally an outdoor sport, then it’s time to head over to a treadmill.
 Fortunately, the surface is generally easy on your body as it tends to be smooth, and the pace is as regular as you make it.
-And you don't have to worry about running into traffic, other people, animals, anything like that.
+And you don’t have to worry about running into traffic, other people, animals, or anything like that.
 However, do make sure to keep up your chosen pace so that you remain on the treadmill.

-Should you experience any problems associated with running, call Mid Atlantic for more information on the orthopedic care that you may need in order to get back out on the various running surfaces that you enjoy.
+Should you experience any problems associated with running, call Mid Atlantic Orthopedic Associates for more information on the orthopedic care that you may need in order to get back out on the various running surfaces that you enjoy.